logo for organic-pet-digest.com

 Are Essential Oils Completely Safe?

 We often tend think that natural means safe.
 Much of the free dog health advice found online will lead you to believe that this is the case – it is not.
-It is recommended by experts that essential oils be used with extreme caution.
+Essential oils should be used with extreme caution.

 If you are interested in trying dog aromatherapy, please read the following precautions, and as always, check with your veterinarian before beginning.